-How to take a screenshot in Mac OS X
+How to take a screenshot with Mac OS X

-Mac OS X makes it super simple to take a screenshot of not only your entire desktop but also of specific things.
-This comes in handy if you ever need to share something with someone.
+This comes in handy if you ever need to share something with someone, like scores on a game, frames from your favorite videos, bugs you want to document, or even when you need to create how-to posts like this!
 After you take a screenshot on your Mac, it will simply appear on your desktop for you to share as you'd like.

 - How to take a screenshot of your entire desktop in Mac OS X